riebl/vanetza/README.md

     cmake ..
     make

-You might need to add "-std=c++11" to CMAKE_CXX_FLAGS if your CMake version is below 3.1.

 ## Continuous Integration

 We strive for quality in our code base.
 Latest commits are built using [Travis CI](https://travis-ci.org) as part of this effort.